winglang/wing/docs/contributing/999-rfcs/1333-cloud-stream-spec.md

 - **Stage**: {Design}
 - **Stage Date**: {2023-09-29}

-> One sentence which is a brief description of the feature from a user perspective.

 Implementing design and library spec supporting and integrating real-time streaming services.

 ## Background